 Is Nicorette gum bad for your gums?

 Nicorette gum is bad for your gums.
 Nicorette gum contributes to gum recession, gingivitis, and periodontitis.
-With nicotine gum use, inflammation of the tongue and lining of the mouth, aphthous ulcers, and change of taste and saliva composition can also occur.
+With nicotine gum use, inflammation of the tongue and lining of the mouth, aphthous ulcers, and change in taste and saliva composition can also occur.

 And sometimes, there will be no pain, and issues arising from nicotine gum use may not be caught for a long time.
 It is so important to do self-checks with a bright light at home to look for any changes in tissue appearance or any lesions that don’t heal within 2-3 weeks.